Rugby union in Canada: Popularity

-Rugby in British Columbia has had a strong international flavour, with the University of British Columbia playing a regular series against the University of California, and representative BC sides have made tours to Japan and England.
+Rugby in British Columbia has a strong international flavour.
+The University of British Columbia played a regular series against the University of California.
+Representative BC sides have made tours to Japan and England.

-Up until just after the Second World War, rugby union was very popular on the west coast, and the east coast respectively.
-However, despite increasing interest in the Canadian football strongholds of Quebec and Ontario, rugby union was weakened in its western and eastern strongholds, particularly the latter.
+Up until just after the Second World War, rugby union was very popular on the west and east coasts.
+Despite increasing interest in the traditionally Canadian football strongholds of Quebec and Ontario, rugby union weakened in its western and eastern strongholds, particularly the latter.
 Despite its battle for survival, rugby has managed to maintain a presence in all parts of Canada.
-Rugby in the Central Provinces was reinforced partially by immigration from other Commonwealth Countries.
+Rugby in the Central Provinces has been bolstered partially by immigration from other Commonwealth Countries.

-Rugby in Canada has been experiencing a growing popularity.
-20,396 fans came out to BMO Field in Toronto in June 2013 to watch Canada take on Ireland, a new attendance record for Canada.
+International rugby matches in Canada have seen increasing attendance figures.
+20,396 fans came out to BMO Field in Toronto in June 2013 to watch Canada Men take on Ireland, a new attendance record for Canada.
+Four years later 29,480 watched Canada take on the Maori All Blacks in Vancouver.

 History

 There is a considerable overlap between the early history of rugby in Canada, and the origins of Canadian football.

-Early forms of rugby football were being played in Canada from 1823 onwards, in east Canadian towns such as Halifax, Montreal and Toronto.
+Early forms of rugby football were played in Canada from 1823 onwards, in east Canadian towns such as Halifax, Montreal and Toronto.

 Rugby football proper in Canada dates back to the 1860s.
 Introduction of the game and its early growth is usually credited to settlers from Britain and the British army and navy in Halifax, Nova Scotia and Esquimalt, British Columbia.

 In 1864 the first recorded game of rugby in Canada took place in Montreal among artillery men.
 It is most likely that rugby got its start in British Columbia in the late 1860s or early 1870s when brief mentions of "football" appeared in print.

 F. Barlow Cumberland and Fred A. Bethune first codified rules for rugby football in Canada, in 1865 at Trinity College, Toronto, and the first proper Canadian game of rugby took place in 1865 when officers of an English regiment played local civilians, mainly from McGill University.

 Rugby is also an ancestor of Canadian football, currently its main competitor.
 A "running game", resembling rugby, was taken up by the Montreal Football Club in Canada in 1868.
 By the late 19th century, the game was popular in Vancouver on the west coast.

 Early Canadian rugby clubs included the following: